-Six young children and a great dane were reported to have suffered severe burns and blisters after coming into contact with giant hogweed plants this month.
+Six young children and a great dane were reported to have suffered severe burns and blisters after coming into contact with giant hogweed plants in 2015.

 Tabloid headlines dubbed giant hogweed, which is widespread in the UK, “the most dangerous plant in Britain”.